 Enrollment

 PAVE (Parallactic Visual-Field Enhancement) treatment is visual stimulation using a virtual reality head mounted display.
-The treatment is weekly and entails two 7 minute session separated by a minimum 1 minute intermission.
+The treatment is three times per week and entails two 7 minute sessions separated by a minimum 1 minute intermission.
 The actual therapy is preceded by a visual field assessment and is followed by a second visual field assessment.

 Dr. D. M. Fitzgerald & Associates